Dhruv Deepak, Ph.D.

 Research Focus | Rulemaking and accountability for digital infrastructure, data sovereignty and stewardship, community-led innovation, and democratizing digital technology (co-design, co-decision, public oversight, cooperative ownership).

-I explore the community-led stewardship of digital resources — platforms, data, and infrastructures — by analyzing over 50 global cases of "democratic experiments with technology" (digital cooperatives, data sovereignty initiatives, and peer production systems).
+I explored the community-led stewardship of digital resources — platforms, data, and infrastructures — by analyzing over 50 global cases of "democratic experiments with technology" (digital cooperatives, data sovereignty initiatives, and peer production systems).

 Insights span topic areas such as "the constitutive powers of digital technology", "digital sovereignty", "community intelligence frameworks", and an emergent field of research termed the "digital commonwealth".